-WESL students will sign up for a 45 minute weekly synchronous discussion group.
-Participation in these discussions are required for program participation and graded.
-Students will be able to select a discussion time that works best for their schedules.
+WESL students will be asked to sign-up for a weekly 45 minute synchronous discussion time with other WESL students.
+This will be a requirement of the program and graded.
+Students will be able to select a time that works best for their schedules.

 The courses included in this program are standard UW–Madison courses, and are taught at an accelerated pace for summer session.
 These courses will appear on students’ UW–Madison transcripts and their grades from these courses will be included in their GPA.
 Student’s participation in welcome Canvas components and engagement in their coursework is mandatory.
 Students can be withdrawn from their classes if they are not actively participating.

 To be successful, students should plan to spend on average 20-25 hours each week on course work and will need to balance summer activities with the program.

 Students will need to have access to a device that has microphone and video capabilities and will need access to the internet for the full 8-week program.

 Students will complete a comprehensive questionnaire to determine which 3-credit courses could be most appropriate for their academic goals.
 If they have additional questions not answered by the questionnaire they will be given the opportunity to request to connect with an advisor.

 Below is the list of three credit course options for summer 2022.
 These popular, high-demand courses have been selected as appropriate for incoming students and fulfill common requirements.
 Program participants will enroll in general sections of these courses with other UW–Madison students.